 In Table 2, we display summary statistics at the institutional investor-level.
 The median value-weighted sustainability footprint (i.e., Susty_VW) is 0.670 and the 75h percentile is 0.744.
-The median value-weighted footprint for the environmental criteria (Envir_VW) has the same order of magnitude with 0.665 and a slightly lower median for the social criteria (Social_VW) with 0.641.

-In our analysis, we also use a holdings-based returns measure and a number of control variables at the institutional investor-level.
-We provide more information on how these are calculated in Appendix A.
+The median value-weighted footprint for the environmental criteria (Envir_VW) has the same order of magnitude with 0.665 and a slightly lower median for the social criteria (Social_VW) with 0.641.7 In our analysis, we also use a holdings-based returns measure and a number of control variables at the institutional investor-level.
+More information on how we calculate these returns and the performance measures is provided in Appendix A.